-Seattle Mariners (1996, 1998-1999)

 With all of his coaching and managerial experience, it is no surprise that Gurley is familiar with the collegiate summer baseball circuit.
 In 1998, he was the pitching coach for the Nevada (Mo.)
 Griffins who won the Jayhawk Collegiate Baseball Summer League championship and finished second in the NBC Tournament in Wichita, KS.

 During Gurley’s distinguished coaching career, he has worked with over 35 players who have played affiliated professional baseball, including 12 players who have made it all the way to the Major Leagues.
 Five of his prized pitching pupils have also been drafted in the 1st round of the MLB draft.
-Gurley was the 2009 Palm Springs POWER Manager and claimed the Southern California Collegiate Championship.
+Gurley was the 2009 and 2011 Palm Springs POWER Manager and claimed the Southern California Collegiate Baseball League Championship in both seasons.